angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 that, we do have limited slots and options for trying to face a large variety of hate in different forms and it may be often we just have the wrong answers at the wrong times.
-It could also be the fact that our main win condition allows our opponent to see the entierity of our deck that is not included in the Doomsday pile and thus know exactly what to play around.
+It could also be the fact that our main win condition allows our opponent to see the entirety of our deck that is not included in the Doomsday pile and thus know exactly what to play around.

 Pre-release edit: